lwamanuel98/NetCoreCompiler/README.md

  - /ApplicationPath
 		The path of the application.
 The default is '/'.
 If the website to be affected runs under a sub-application; specify the path here. '/' being the root application.

+ - /DestinationDirectory
+		The path to store the built files.
+This folder should have permissions for the website.
+Switch folders will be created here.
+By default temporary storage is used (Recommended to set this parameter)